- Commercial Auto

 Homeowners, Condo, and Renters Policy Types: The Differences

 A homeowners policy will cover both the outside of the home and all the contents of your home.
-It will cover the majority of natural disasters (certain disasters like earthquakes may be excluded but you may add extra coverage for that specific purpose) and will allow you to replace or rebuild damaged property.
-If your home is broken into by a thief and items are stolen, your insurance will help replace stolen items and pay for any damage in terms of vandalism that the thief did.
+It will cover the majority of natural disasters (certain disasters like floods or earthquakes may be excluded but you may add extra coverage for that specific purpose) and will allow you to replace or rebuild damaged property.
+If your home is broken into by a thief and items are stolen, your insurance will help replace stolen items and pay for any damage due to vandalism.

 With a renter's policy, the coverage includes the inner contents of the home, apartment, or room that you are renting.
 This is coverage for the break-ins, the natural disasters, fires, and other circumstances that are beyond your control.
 Even though your landlord will have a homeowners policy on the place you are living, it does not cover your own personal items as a renter.
 It also pays medical payments and pays for alternate living expenses should you be displaced from your home.